pramnora/atom/README.md

 -----

-Just testing out how it's possible to:
+Just testing out how it's possible to both:

 a> 'push' files into GitHub
 b> 'fetch' files from GitHub